jezzergt/ToonTanks/README.md

 # ToonTanks

-This is a project I'm building to follow along with the following Udemy Course: https://www.udemy.com/course/unrealcourse/
+This is a project I'm building to follow along with this Udemy Course: https://www.udemy.com/course/unrealcourse/

-In this section of the course I'm hoping to learn more about the following:
+In this section of the course I'm going to learn more about:

 - Input handling.
 - Creating an enemy class.